Student Health Clinic

-- Treatment of acute illnesses such as sinus infections, skin infections, flu, pneumonia,
+- Treatment of acute illnesses such as sinus infections, skin infections, the Flu, pneumonia,

-- Management of chronic conditions, such as asthma, allergies, acne, etc.
+- Ongoing management of chronic conditions, such as asthma, allergies, acne, depression

 - TB screening and vaccinations, both routine and for travel